Institutions asked to help eliminate violence against women

 TIMERGARA: Civil society representatives from Lower Dir district on Wednesday demanded the government and legal institutions concerned to take practical measures for the elimination of violence against women in all parts of the country.

-Later, speaking at a news conference, Ujala Network office-bearers Akbar Khan, Ebrash Pasha, Raza Khan, Amjad Khan and others said the government should frame strict laws to curb sexual violence and rape against women and children in Pakistan.
+Later, speaking at a news conference, Ujala Network office-bearers said the government should frame strict laws to curb sexual violence and rape against women and children in Pakistan.

-They said that due to massive increase in rape cases and child sexual abuse in Pakistan, particularly women, young girls and children, the government should take practical steps against those heinous acts.